 Such as getting the perfect baby items and toys, or planning for the most perfect birthday party or home-school plan.
-While the ideas in the parenting magazine may look amazingly attractive or doing the different craft activities daily to engage your child may paint you as a better parent in raising your child, it may not necessarily brings you joy.
-However, such discontentment may in fact rob us of our joy.
+While the ideas in the parenting magazine may look amazingly attractive or doing the different craft activities daily to engage your child may paint you as a better parent in raising your child, it may not necessarily bring you joy.
+However, such discontentment may, in fact, rob us of our joy.

 5. Avoid comparisons

 Know that each child, including yours, is uniquely made.
 Parents are most often worried if their child is not keeping up with the standard milestones that are listed in their health booklet, or catching up with the rest of their peers.
 When that happens, most parents will begin to pressure their child into reaching them.
-If the standards pressurize you and hinders you from enjoying your baby where he or she is at, put them away.
+If the standards pressurise you and hinder you from enjoying your baby where he or she is at, put them away.
 If the parents in the forum are showing off their babies who are reaching milestones and yours isn’t and it’s causing you unnecessary worry, leave the group.

 Remember that our child will have a lifetime of worry and being pressured to achieve the standards the world may set on them knowingly and unknowingly.
 So why rush them when they are only a few months or years old?
 Enjoy them while they are young, and know that this time will fly by very quickly.

 6. Time flies

 There can be moments where the demands of your infant or toddler may be overwhelming.
-Night wakings can be causing you a lot of pain or weaning of the beloved pacifier or potty training may be making you very frustrated.
+Night wakings can be causing you a lot of pain or weaning off the beloved pacifier or potty training may be making you very frustrated.
 You will be amazed how fast the time will go by and you will look back being amazed at how you have survived.
 They are only small for a short time!

 Perhaps it is time for us to take a breather and do a stock check.

 On the scale of 1-5, 5 being very happy and 1 being unhappy, how is your level of joy in your current phase of your parenthood journey?